Kong/developer.konghq.com/app/_how-tos/import-an-api-spec-as-a-document.md

 ---
-title: Import an API specification as a design document
+title: Import an API specification as a design document in Insomnia
 products:
     - insomnia